jd28/pynwn-tools/head_renamer/README.md

   -v, --version         show program's version number and exit -t TWODA, --twoda TWODA
                         2da head lookup table.
 Default: headmodel.2da
-  --use-nontoolset      Flag to se head model IDs that cannot be used in the
+  --use-nontoolset      Flag to use head model IDs that cannot be used in the
                         toolset.
 ```